danmasta/lo/README.md

 ```

 #### Nil Filtering
 A common task during iteration is checking for `nil` (`null` or `undefined`) values.
 This package has support for filtering `nil` values for various iteration functions.
-It will ignore `nil` values before the callback is called.
+It will ignore `nil` values before the iterator function is called.
 It will also filter return values for functions that return, such as `map`, `some`, `every`, etc. To use, pass the `notNil` option:
 ```js
 import { map } from 'lo';